brandur/sorg/content/fragments/offset-pagination.md

 wg.Wait()
 ```

 The reduction in runtime was textbook perfect.
 With six consumers, the program went from 35 seconds to run down to 6.
 Wow, offset pagination sure is great.
+Everyone should use it.

 ## Designing parallelizable cursor-based APIs (#cursor-parallelization)